-If there is anything that the pandemic years of 2020-21 has taught us, it’s that we are woefully unprepared for public health crises.
+If anything, the pandemic years of 2020-21 have taught us important lessons.
+One of those is that we are woefully unprepared for public health crises.
 Cough sound databases could help change that.

-Granted, we seem to do well on an individual level when it comes to diagnosing and treating health conditions.
+Granted, we seem to do well on an individual level when diagnosing and treating health conditions.
 However, on a large scale, we may as well be back in the stone age.

-Coswara is a preliminary effort toward creating a database of respiratory data related to COVID-19.
-Researchers around the globe built this database in part in response to the shortcomings of the Reverse Transcription Polymerase Chain Reaction (RT-PCR) test, which has served as the gold standard diagnostic tool in the fight against the pandemic.
-Unfortunately, the RT-PCR test comes with its own set of challenges in implementation on a large scale:
+Coswara is an initial effort toward creating a database of respiratory data related to COVID-19.
+Researchers around the globe built this database in part in response to the shortcomings of the Reverse Transcription Polymerase Chain Reaction (RT-PCR) test.
+Despite serving as the gold standard diagnostic tool in the fight against the pandemic, unfortunately, the RT-PCR test comes with its own set of challenges in implementation on a large scale:

 - RT-PCR testing is expensive;